Virgil Fox: Birth and studies

 Virgil Fox was born on May 3, 1912, in Princeton, Illinois, to Miles and Birdie Fox, a farming family.
 Showing musical talent at an early age, he began playing the organ for church services as a ten-year old as well as at a local movie theater "APOLLO THEATER" owned by his father.
 Four years later, Fox made his concert debut before an audience of 2,500 at Withrow High School in Cincinnati, Ohio.
 The program included one of the mainstays of 19th-century organ music: Mendelssohn's Sonata No. 1 in F minor.

-From 1926 to 1930, he studied in Chicago under German-born organist-composer Wilhelm Middelschulte.
+From 1926 to 1930, Fox studied in Chicago under German-born organist-composer Wilhelm Middelschulte.
 His other principal teachers were Hugh Price, Louis Robert, and (once he had moved to France) Louis Vierne and Marcel Dupré.
 He was an alumnus of the Peabody Institute of Music in Baltimore, where he became the first student to complete the course for the Artist's Diploma within a year, at age 18.
 By the age of nineteen, he had already performed for enthusiastic audiences at London's Kingsway Hall and New York City's Carnegie Hall.